 Why Is My Puppy Biting?

+Help!
+My cocker spaniel puppy is constantly biting and scratching me and I don't know what to do.
 He's scratched me several times with his sharp teeth and he's also biting my clothes - he's ruined several knitted tops of mine and my friends.

 Can you help, please?

 I'm sorry to hear that you're having problems with your puppy but don't worry, puppy biting is a natural phase that all puppies go through.

 It can easily be addressed with some training, which should be done as soon as possible.

 You might like to try this: